artxgj/sql-stories/README.md

-I created my own SQL stories/exercises so I can practice writing more SQL statements in my own time.
+I created my own SQL stories/exercises so I can practice writing more SQL queries.